diediegodie/tattoo_studio_system_v4/README.md

 ```

 ---
 This README serves as a quick guide for installation, configuration and system usage.
-Add future implementations and observations below as the project evolves.
+I will add future implementations and observations below as the project evolves.